 There is nothing like figuring out what your hobby should be.
 Some people don’t know what their hobbies are until they fall into them, where other people know their best hobbies from a young age.
-It doesn’t matter whether you are a die-hard karate fan or you have an idea for a new Cricut machine hobby, you need to figure out what it is you want to do in your spare time.
+It doesn’t matter whether you are a die-hard karate fan or you have an idea for a new Cricut machine hobby, or are determined to get to get to grips with the three primary types of ceramics, you need to figure out what it is you want to do in your spare time.
 There is nothing wrong with doing nothing in your spare time, but if you want to fill the hours and find something to do, a hobby is needed.

 You deserve to rediscover what your hobbies are and figure out who you are alongside those hobbies, too.
 Your hobby doesn’t define you, and yet it’s one of the most important things that you could do to really find your identity.
 Rediscovery takes time and whether your hobby requires Self Healing Mats for you to cut on, or your hobby requires you to get out there and get into nature, you can get equipped and get your hobby going.
 If you’re still not sure whether you should indulge in a new hobby, here are five great reasons you should stop waiting and go for it!

 - Hobbies add space to your brain.
 Did you know that the right hobbies can help you to create space in your brain to help you to focus?
 Having a hobby allows you to tune out the rest of the stress that life can bring.
 There are studies to show that creating space for hobbies of your own will decrease your risk of dementia later on, and that’s exactly what you need to know about hobbies.
 Your brain will benefit from the hobbies you do, no matter what the hobbies are!